dotwebstack/dotwebstack/vocabulary/README.md

 ## Front-end configuration
 The picture below gives a visual representation of the elmo vocabulary with respect to the front-end configuration.
 You use the front-end configuration to serve regular linked data serializations and HTML.
 The front-end configuration is not meant for API specifications, for this you will need to create an OpenAPI specification document.
 ![](elmo-frontend-diagram.png)
-Blank versions of `elmo:InformationProduct` and `elmo:Transaction` are depicted in the picture above, to describe the way that an `elmo:Representation` is linked to these components.
+Blank versions of `elmo:InformationProduct` and `elmo:Transaction` are depicted in the picture above, to describe the way that an `elmo:Representation` or `elmo:Service` is linked to these components.

 ### Parameter mapping
 ![](elmo-frontend-mapper-diagram.png)